blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Engineering/Electrochemical Engineering/Lithium-Ion Batteries.md

 > For this reason, *All Solid State Batteries (ASSBs)* are the next generation of batteries. *ASSBs* are different from *SSBs* which may only replace the anode material with *solid Lithium* or a *Silicon lattice*.
 >
 > They either use a solid polymer matrix or solid electrolyte (SE) with little to no liquid electrolyte (LE).
 Liquid electrolyte often helps with conductivity at the cathode-electrolyte interface.
+>
+> > [!WARNING]
+> > Lithium-Polymer batteries, despite using solid or gel polymer electrolytes are more inflammable than traditional Lithium-Ion batteries because they also use liquid electrolytes, which

 > [!NOTE]
 > Next-gen Lithium batteries like Li-metal, Li-S and Li-air (metal-air) batteries need different types of salts for their changed properties.